harshane/techchallenge_api/README.md

-# Tech Challenge – Customer Bets Api
+# Tech Challenge â€“ Customer Bets Api

 ## Blueprint

-	Blue print for API can be found in Blueprint.md located
+	Blue print for API can be found in Blueprint.md located adjust to this file

 ## Development